whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Just like American slave owners scared poor and middle class white people into hating black people or remaining silent so they wouldn't oppose slavery, modern day authorities are trying to scare us into submission so we won't oppose their genocide.

 And just like authorities have attacked or killed spiritual leaders in the past, the same thing is happening today as authorities attack or kill the activists showing the most bravery, wisdom, and generosity to try to stop the massacre of Palestinians.
-American authorities imprisoned Mahmoud Khalil for his activist work against the genocide, just like the Germans arrested Majed Abusalama and the British arrested Huda Ammori.
-Countless thousands of others, in every country whose rulers strongly support the genocide, have also been persecuted for opposing it.**
+American authorities imprisoned Mahmoud Khalil for his activist leadership work against the genocide, just like the Germans arrested Majed Abusalama and the British arrested Huda Ammori.
+In every country whose rulers strongly support the genocide, countless thousands of others have also been persecuted for opposing it.

 Why are so many governments and corporate leaders supporting this genocide?
 People can only speculate: is it part of a plan for creating a major new west-Asian trade route through Israel?
 Accessing gas deposits off the Gaza coast?
 Developing beachfront real estate?
 All the above, or something else?
 When leaders are unaccountable, it can be difficult to know their true motivations.